arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 I was struggling to switch between writing code and going to the terminal.

 I realized that I was often forgetting things to do or not doing them the right way.
-During a rehearsal that was starting very well, I lost all my means because I forget to do a modification and so was totally puzzled not understanding why it was not working.
+During a rehearsal that was starting very well, I lost all my means because I forget to do a modification and so was totally puzzled, not understanding at all why it was not working suddenly.

-It was not going well and as it was difficult to work on specific sections of the sessions, to train/improve, I was starting loose my temper and my confidence.
+It was not going well and as it was difficult to work on specific sections of the sessions to train myself or improve the content, I was starting to loose my temper and my confidence.

-And as if I didn't have enough problems, I had a new terrible idea.
+And as if I didn't have enough problems, I had a terrible new idea.
-I was really missing having titles like on my slides, I feared attendees would be lost without visual indication about what was happening.
+I was really missing having titles like on my slides.
+I feared attendees would be lost without visual indication about what was happening.
 I decided to do something about that.

 What follows explain how I solved all those problems.